bio-ontology-research-group/similarityonMGI/README.md

 GENE-GENE SIMILARITY:

-This is based on similarity between gene-phenotypes on the MGI dataset.
+This is based on phenotypic similarities between genes

 Script to calculate resnik similarity: